Center for Cybersecurity and Digital Forensics

 The recipient must agree to:

-- Work immediately following graduation for the federal government or a state, local or tribal government in a position related to cybersecurity for a period equal to the length of the scholarship.
+- Work immediately following graduation for the federal government or a state, local or tribal government in a position related to cybersecurity for a period equal to the length of the scholarship or one year, whichever is longer (an academic year of scholarship establishes a requirement for one calendar year of work).

 - Participate in government internship positions in the summers during the years of scholarship study; doctoral students may be allowed to replace their summer internship with a research activity following a recommendation from their academic advisor and approval from the NSF program office.